 - Provide a detailed nonconfidential information package about the molecules that will allow us to evaluate their potential for late-stage development.
 Ultimately, we need to understand how advanced the molecules are and the rationale for efficacy in HD.

 Send your full contact information and nonconfidential information package to firstname.lastname@example.org.
-After evaluation we may set up an initial exploratory call between your team and our Outreach team.
+After evaluation we may set up an initial exploratory call between your team and our External Partnerships team.
 Please allow a few weeks for the internal review process.